nestybox/sysbox/docs/design.md

       mappings between containers for strong container->container
       isolation.

-* Otherwise, sysvisor generates the uid/gid mapping
+* Otherwise, sysvisor generates the uid(gid) mapping

   - the mapping is generated from the subuid/subgid range for user "sysvisor"

-  - each sys container is given an exclusive portion of the subuid/gid range (for strong isolation)
+  - each sys container is given an exclusive portion of the subuid(gid) range (for strong isolation)

-  - if the subuid/gid range is exhausted, action is determined by subuid/gid range exhaust policy setting.
+  - if the subuid(gid) range is exhausted, action is determined by subuid(gid) range exhaust policy setting.

-  - sysvisor allocations are always for 64K uid/gids
+  - sysvisor allocations are always for 64K uid(gid)s

-### subuid/gid range exhaust policy
+### subuid(gid) range exhaust policy

-This setting dictates how sysvisor reacts to subuid/gid range exhaustion when uid/gid auto allocation is enabled.
+This policy dictates how sysvisor reacts to subuid(gid) range exhaustion when uid(gid) auto allocation is enabled.

-- Re-use: re-use uid/gid mappings; this may cause multiple sys containers to map to the same subuid/gid range on the host, reducing isolation.
+- Re-use: re-use uid(gid) mappings; this may cause multiple sys containers to map to the same subuid(gid) range on the host, reducing isolation.

 - No-Reuse: do not launch sys container.

-Note: currently the setting is hardwired to "Reuse" in sysvisor-mgr.
+This policy can be configured via sysvisor-mgr's `subid-policy` command line option.

 # uid(gid) shifting